OcelotBabou/Quartz/content/2-The World/Regions/Aegir Coast.md

 Historically, the Aegir Coast was a beacon of scientific and technological enlightenment, where advancements in magic and numerous other disciplines were made at remarkable rates.
 It was known for its vibrant academic communities that pursued a wide array of innovations, from exploring the depths of the ocean to unlocking the mysteries of arcane energies.
 This pursuit of knowledge made the coast a hub of intellectual activity and discovery, drawing scholars and inventors from across the realm.

-However, the Age of Darkness marked a profound shift in the region.
+However, the Age of Darkness ([[AoD]]) marked a profound shift in the region.
 The catastrophic events brought about by this period led to a significant loss of scientific knowledge and technological capability.
 The communities along the Aegir Coast were forced to abandon their pursuit of advancement and revert to simpler, more survival-focused ways of living.
 This transition saw a dramatic shift from a society once at the forefront of civilization's progress to one deeply rooted in basic, day-to-day survival strategies

 ### 4. **Political Structure**